 Ganpati Bappa Morya!
 The chant sends out merriment across the hearts of many in Maharastra.
 It is the biggest event in the “Money state of India”.
-Filled with music, traditions, food and much fanfare Mumbai and the rest of the state would turn into frenzy.
-But to truly appreciate the traditions of this magnificent puja you have to move away from the glitz and glamor of the modern day mandals and visit some of the heritage pujas.
-So, on this pious occasion we bring you a list of the oldest pujas in Mumbai.
-Visit them, if not for their traditions but for the history that attached with them.
+Filled with music, traditions, food and much fanfare Mumbai and the rest of the state would turn into a frenzy.
+But to truly appreciate the traditions of this magnificent puja you have to move away from the glitz and glamour of the modern day mandals and visit some of the heritage pujas.
+So, on this pious occasion, we bring you a list of the oldest pujas in Mumbai.
+Visit them, if not for their traditions but for the history that attached to them.

 Keshavji Naik Chawl, Girgaum – 125 years